Testosterone

 (2) High-grade problems:

-Various syndromes, diseases and illnesses, most of which can are “DHEA-responsive”, can be considered to be reactions of tissues sensitive to Testosterone-deficiency, (or) reduction of Testosterone availability, below their threshold of need.
+• Various syndromes, diseases and illnesses, which can be defined as “DHEA-responsive”, can be reasonably considered to be, at least in part, reactions of Testosterone-deficiency-sensitive tissues to a reduction of T availability below their threshold of need.

 Testosterone replacement therapy (TRT) for men and women with symptomatic deficiency has benefits, such as increased libido and energy level, improved bone density, increased muscle strength and cardioprotective effects: this is well documented.